 The number of foreign investors setting up companies in Singapore has risen in the last few years thanks to the easy incorporation procedures.
 Nevertheless, enterprisers must also get acquainted with the statutory compliance requirements before and after the registration of a company.
 These requirements are issued by the Singapore Accounting and Corporate Regulatory Authority (ACRA).

 Our specialists in Singapore can assist you with preparing and reviewing all documentation related to the incorporation of a company in the city-state.
-Foreign entrepreneurs must know that the following requirements must be satisfied in order to register a company in Singapore:
+Foreign entrepreneurs must know that the following requirements must be satisfied in order to open a company in Singapore:

 Once these steps have been completed, applications for various permits must be obtained with the relevant authorities.
 The Singapore company will also be required to register for the Goods and Services Tax.